Contract Details: # TXMAS-11-23V030

 Quote order requirements:

-1. All purchase orders that include a quote order line require the attachment of a completed contractor quote containing all core items and a detailed breakdown of quote order line charge(s).
+2. The quote option may be used to supplement an order - for example, placing an order for custom parts or modular systems.
+All purchase orders that include a quote order line require the attachment of a completed contractor quote containing all core items and a detailed breakdown of quote order line charge(s).

 Scenario 1: Purchase orders exceeding 45 line items.

 Example Statement: All line items validated per TxSmartBuy prices.